pytorch/data/CONTRIBUTING.md

 4. Import - import the DataPipe in the correct `__init__.py` file.
 5. Interface - if the DataPipe has a functional form, make sure that is generated properly by `gen_pyi.py` into the relevant interface file.
-   - You can re-generate the pyi files by re-running `python setup.py develop`, then you can examine the new outputs.
+   - You can re-generate the pyi files by re-running `pip install -e .`, then you can examine the new outputs.

 ## Contributor License Agreement ("CLA")